 Millions of people visit Paris every year and most of them head straight to the city’s most famous museums, galleries, and other notable tourist attractions.
 However, contemporary art in Paris lies beyond the Louvre, Musee d’Orsay, The Centre Pompidou, Rodin, and the Museum of Modern Art.
 Just grab a pair of comfortable walking shoes, and head to an exciting adventure that covers the finest of street art in Paris.
-This article will show you everything you need to know, including places to visit, popular street art tours, famous local artists, and more!
+This article will be your ultimate guide, including amazing places to visit, popular street art tours, famous local artists, and more!
 But let’s start from the beginning!

 What makes street art in Paris so unique?

 In most cities, especially in the US, street art has always been closely tied with the rise of the hip-hop culture.
 In Paris, however, that’s not the case.
 Street art in Paris is closely tied to the city’s history which is why you may not understand some of the street art you come across unless you’re well familiar with the history of the French capital.

 Since the beginning (the 1960s), street artists in Paris have used posters, stenciling, decollage, and (lately) many modern techniques and posters which slowly evolved into its own art form that Paris is proud of even today.
 Additionally, many street art murals were created with the assistance of local authorities that at times, even invite foreign artists to enrich the street art scene of the capital.

 Just like most other French cities, street art in Paris is in a grey area; some street murals have been commissioned by the authorities but there are still a lot of street art in Paris that even though looks great is technically illegal.
 For years, most people in Paris considered street art as a form of vandalism.
 And even though that’s slowly changing and many people consider street art to be a legitimate form of art, “being a street artist” in Paris is still punishable by law.